mmlabs-mindmaze/mmpack/docs/man/1/mmpack-build-mksource.rst

   For the other type of build, *tag* will be the string which will be used to identify a package build in the cache folder.

+--multiproject-only-modified
+  If specified, in case of mmpack multi projects, the command will generate the mmpack source package of only subfolders modified by the git commit being checked out.

 --help, -h
   Show help and exit